LandSandBoat/lsb-wiki/Sol-Refactor.md

 _***Please** keep in mind we're still a small crew, and one of the reasons Project Topaz folded was the stress of constantly bending over backwards to please contributors._

 This work is licensed under [GNU General Public License v3.0](https://github.com/topaz-next/topaz/blob/release/LICENSE), the same license as everything else.
 There are no additional hoops to jump through or things to worry about.
-Use it with our blessing! _(but please don't try and pass it off as your own work)_
+Use it with our blessing! _(but please don't try and pass it off as your own work, we appreciate shout-outs in your patch notes <3)_

 This work enables basic Lua modules.
 If you know what you're doing, you can start writing them _today_ by overwriting cache entries.
 If you're not sure, we'll have some examples out sometime soon.